 Axillary hyperhidrosis is excessive sweating of the underarms and is a common problem for men and women.
 Hyperhidrosis (excessive sweating) is a condition where your body produces more perspiration than is needed to cool the body and maintain appropriate body temperature.
 This means excessive sweating even in cool temperatures and without physical exertion.
 Stress can aggravate the condition, but the sweating can occur with or without stress.

-Sweaty armpits are a problem that can lead to extreme anxiety and self-consciousness.
-Bromhidrosis or osmodrosis are related problems in which underarm odor, with or without excessive sweating, is the main problem.
+Excessive underarm sweating is a problem that can lead to extreme anxiety and self-consciousness.
+Bromhidrosis or osmidrosis are related problems in which underarm odour, with or without excessive sweating, is the main problem.
 Many treatments have been trialled for hyperhidrosis with varying degrees of success.
 The latest non-surgical technique is Botox treatment.